Kinnu

 The most common template is something known as pseudo-medieval: a romanticized version of the Middle Ages, complete with knights, castles and kings.
 A lot of Secondary Worlds are based on this template, but with some magical details, like wizards and dragons, added in.

-Steampunk in another example.
+Steampunk is another example.
 This template is based on the industrial era of Victorian England, complete with steam-powered machines and top hats.
 Shenmo, meanwhile, is a template based on folklore in Classical China.
 Even Tolkien used a template: medieval Scandinavia.

-After choosing a template, one of the first things a fantasy worldbuilder adds is usually a type of magic system.
 Magic is not an essential component of a Secondary World, but if that world is meant to break the laws of possibility, magic is a good place to start.

-A famous magic system was created by Robert Jordan for his world in *The Wheel of Time*.
+A famous magic system was created by Robert Jordan for his world in The Wheel of Time.
 This world is based on a pseudo-medieval template, but with a type of magic called the One Power.
-This magic is channelled differently depending on the gender of the user.
+This magic is channeled differently depending on the gender of the user.

 A magic system will have knock-on effects on the rest of the Secondary World.
 For example, if magic can be used to make food, does the world need farms and farmers?
 If magic can be used as a source of light, does the world need electricity?